NebulousLabs/Sia/doc/API.md

 ```

 'fundtype' indicates what type of fund is represented by the output.
 Outputs
-can be of type 'SiacoinOutput', 'SiafundOutput', and 'ClaimOutput'.
+can be of type 'siacoin output', 'siafund output', and 'claim output'.
 Siacoin
 outputs and claim outputs both relate to siacoins.
 Siafund outputs relate to
 siafunds.
-Another output type, 'MinerFee', points to siacoins that have been
+Another output type, 'miner payout', points to siacoins that have been
-spent on a miner fee.
-Because the destination of the miner fee is determined by
+spent on a miner payout.
+Because the destination of the miner payout is determined by
 the block and not the transaction, the data 'maturityheight', 'walletaddress',
 and 'relatedaddress' are left blank.